-DIY Folding Privacy Screen: A Timeless Classic You Can Make Yourself!
+DIY Folding Privacy Screen: A Timeless Accessory with a Twist!

-Separate or create a focal point in your living room, or just use it to hide that pile of stuff you’ve been meaning to go through 🙂
+This DIY folding screen tutorial is exactly what you need if you’re looking for a classy artistic way to separate or create a focal point in your living room, or just use it to hide that pile of stuff you’ve been meaning to go through… hey, we don’t judge 😁 😁!

 I used art canvases to put this baby together…yep you heard right, canvases!
 After all, what better object to work with, since they are already framed and stretched?